 Hoodie a.k.a. totheark, a.k.a.
 Brian suffers from this towards the end of the series as well.
 Despite all his manipulations, the best he ever does is get Tim and Jay working together.
 He's not the one to kill Alex as he hoped, he suffers from the same sickness as Tim and has coped much, much worse, and despite all the bluster, mystery and power surrounding his character, the most he seems capable of doing is editing creepy videos and occasionally hacking Jay's account.
 He is eventually killed off and his identity is revealed very ineffectually and without fanfare after the fact.

-Jay, so much so that he seems to be on the path to becoming an Iron Woobie.
+Jay, so much so that he seemed to be on the path to becoming an Iron Woobie.
+Then he died.

 Tim.
 Some would call him a Jerkass Woobie, being especially snippy and condescending to Jay before finally exploding at him in Entry #59.
 However, that same entry underscores how horrible his life has become: he suffers frequent bouts of amnesia and lost time, mysterious injuries pop up all over his body while he has no idea where they came from, and the constant instances of missing time make it near-impossible for him to hold down a real job or relationship.
 He's frequently sick, has a nasty cough, and just when he was starting to get better, Jay appears and things start getting bad for him all over again.
 After Entries #59, 60.5, 61, 65, and 66, he can easily be considered the biggest woobie in the whole series.